Registered Veterinary Technician

 the state licensing exams must be at least 18 years of age.

-Applicants to the Registered Veterinary Technician program must have completed the
+Applicants to the Veterinary Technology program must have completed the following

 - CHEM 120 (or the equivalent)

 RVT 301 Veterinary Anatomy/Physiology & Terminology - 3 units

 RVT 302 Veterinary Office Procedures - 2 units

 RVT 304 Clinical Pathology & Microbiology - 3 units

 RVT 305 Medical Nursing and Animal Care - 4 units

 RVT 306 Surgical Nursing & Dentistry - 4 units